-The CVO of the affected jurisdiction3 is informed of the unusual signs and suspected cause of the disease and an Emergency Animal Disease Response Plan (EADRP) is prepared.
+The CVO of the affected jurisdiction is informed of the unusual signs and suspected cause of the disease.
+Steps are taken to contain, trace and stand up a response and an Emergency Animal Disease Response Plan (EADRP) is prepared, usually in consultation with the affected industry(s).

 While this is happening, samples are sent to the state or territory animal health laboratory for testing.
-Duplicate samples may be sent to the CSIRO Australian Centre for Disease Preparedness (ACDP) 4 for confirmatory testing.
+The samples or duplicate samples are sent to the CSIRO Australian Centre for Disease Preparedness (ACDP) for confirmatory testing.
+More than one jurisdiction may be affected by an EAD simultaneously.